 Tickets must be exchanged at the box office.

-Both shows follow a summer of non-baseball entertainment at the park, including the massive Baile del Signo, which happens Aug.
-4 and the Taco Truck Throwdown, which runs July 19-20 and includes performances from Ramon Ayala and DJ Quik along with a Major League Eating competition.
+The shows followed a summer of non-baseball entertainment at the park, including the massive Baile del Signo, which happened Aug.
+4 and the Taco Truck Throwdown, which ran July 19-20 and includes performances from Ramon Ayala and DJ Quik along with a Major League Eating competition.

-Last week, the stadium hosted the Foam Wonderland EDM tour.
+The stadium also hosted the Foam Wonderland EDM tour.

 Taken together, the events can be seen as a positive sign that the Fresno Grizzlies’ new owner group means to make good on its name ( Fresno Sports and Events) and the promise of a downtown stadium as year-round entertainment venue.